fengzhu1/GA-DTCDR/README.md

 # GA-DTCDR
 This is the model in "A Graphical and Attentional Framework for Dual-Target Cross-Domain Recommendation" (IJCAI2020).
 GA-DTCDR is an optimized model for DTCDR ("DTCDR: A Framework for Dual-Target Cross-Domain Recommendation" in CIKM2019).
 DTCDR is the first work for dual-target cross-domain recommendation.
-Compared with DTCDR, we improved the embedding strategy (from DMF/NeuMF to Graph Embedding) and combination strategy (from fixed combination operators to Attention).
+Compared with DTCDR, we improved the embedding strategy (from DMF/NeuMF to Graph Embedding) and combination strategy (from fixed combination operators to element-wise attention).

 # Citations
 @article{zhugraphical,